- How can I become an investor?

 - What type of performance should I expect to see?

 The fund seeks to generate attractive risk-adjusted returns that are consistent with a diversified portfolio of stocks, bonds and alternative investments.
 However, there is no assurance that the fund will generate gains and may in fact result in losses.

 - I’m completely new to this entire process.
 Can I call your office or email you for more information?

 Absolutely!
 We welcome calls and meetings to discuss your personal investment needs and goals.
 We will be happy to explain how our investment strategy and funds may help you achieve these goals.
 Call 901-755-4737 or email email@example.com.

 - Can I receive information from Preserver Partners before I begin investing?

-Preserver Partners publishes periodic quarterly fund fact sheets and periodic market outlook and firm updates.
-You can join our mailing list by sending us your contact information at email@example.com or subscribing to get our latest content at preserverfunds.com.
+Preserver Partners publishes periodic quarterly fund fact sheets and periodic market outlooks and firm updates.
+You can join our mailing list by sending us your contact information at firstname.lastname@example.org or subscribing to get our latest content at preserverfunds.com.

 - How often do you provide fund performance information?

 Preserver Partners publishes fund performance on a quarterly basis in its quarterly fact sheets and commentary.
 These documents are posted on Preserver Funds’ website as well as distributed electronically to all investors with an email address on file.
 Fund performance can also be found on most financial websites by entering the ticker, PAOIX.
 Investors also receive quarterly account statements through the delivery method chosen, mail or e-delivery.
 If the mutual fund investment was purchased through a financial intermediary such as Charles Schwab, the intermediary will provide investor statements.